 - Friday – Bring an item on their wish list.

-First stop was the Dollar Tree.
-I recalled they had some cute storage bins and colorful baskets, the perfect storage container for snacks, school supplies and more.
+The first stop was the Dollar Tree.
+I recalled they had some cute storage bins and colorful baskets, the perfect storage container for snacks, school supplies, and more.
 Next, I noticed a foam flower that had sparkles and butterflies – my daughter’s teacher’s favorite – BUTTERFLIES.
 At home, I created a cute flower with a fun saying to glue to one side of the yellow flower.

 Next, I grabbed a wooden skewer I just so happened to have and used my hot glue gun to assemble the pieces and glue them to the plastic container.
 One thing to note, the glue is so hot, it started to melt the container, so be sure to let the glue cool down a little bit before adhering to the container.
 The cute little signs shared above covered the sharp ends of the skewer and added a cute personalized touch.
 Then, the students in our classroom will be bringing in their treats first thing in the morning on Wednesday, so I also decided to create labels so that when the teacher opens her bag of goodies, she can smile and think of the sweet student who presented them to her.
 I just created something quick with Avery labels, and now we’re all ready to go for Wednesday!